Online Master’s Degree Programs in Community Mental Health Management

 The University of North Dakota College of Education and Human Development offers a fully online master of arts degree in counseling with an emphasis in community mental health counseling.
 This program is designed to:

-- Prepare students to be a culturally mindful and social justice-oriented practitioner capable of working with various client populations, including children, adolescents, adults, couples, families, and the elderly
+- Prepare students to be culturally mindful and social justice-oriented practitioners capable of working with various client populations, including children, adolescents, adults, couples, families, and the elderly

 - Fulfill state licensure requirements in multiple states